-	I recently interviewed Tony Crane of The Merseybeats, a band that used to play with The Beatles in the 1960s, and he said that he doesn’t really get how artists can charge fans for meets & greets nowadays, while he and his band have always just been going out of the venue after each show to meet their fans and thank them for showing up.
+In his interview, Tony Crane of The Merseybeats, a British band that used to play with The Beatles in the 1960s, said that he doesn’t really get how artists can charge fans for meets & greets nowadays, while he and his band have always just been going out of the venue after each show to meet their fans and thank them for showing up.

 The Matches still do that, they don’t do meets & greets.
 Whenever they do these reunion shows, they’re always like “Oh, what’s the point as we’re gonna be out in the crowd anyway?”
 They just generously agreed to do a small meet & greet to support our Kickstarter campaign to make the film, but that was it and I kind of had to impose the idea on them.
 But you know, artists need to do whatever they can to be able to survive, buy groceries and pay rent, and meets & greets are a big part of that.
 But I think the other thing to remember is that the dollar that you give to your artists only goes so far these days because most artists are signed to 360° deals today, and so the labels get a cut of every single dollar a band makes, and that’s something many consumers don’t know.
 So, for example, when you buy concert tickets, this gets filtered away from the band, and concert tickets are getting so expensive because they’ve got to pay the crew and venue fees.
 Venue fees have gone up a lot, and venues take a cut of all merchandising, sales too.
 And so you know, people just don’t understand what actually gets filtered from the bands, and I just hope they will start asking questions and be more aware of it.